google/new-project/README.md

 # New Project Template

-This repository contains a template you can use to see a repository for a new open source project.
+This repository contains a template you can use to seed a repository for a new open source project.

 See go/releasing (available externally at